grapycalpis/iQ-Studio/tutorials/starting-guides/flash-image/README.md

 ## Step 1: Prepare the Host Environment and Target Connection

 When you need to update the BSP, recover a corrupted system.
-You can directly refer to [Qualcomm’s instructions for flashing the image](https://docs.qualcomm.com/doc/80-90441-252/topic/Integrate-and-flash-software.html?product=1601111740076074&facet=Ubuntu%20quickstart#panel-0-V2luZG93cyBob3N0) to verify the prerequisites, flashing configuration, and overall flashing procedure.
+You can directly refer to [Qualcomm’s instructions for prerequisites](https://docs.qualcomm.com/doc/80-90441-252/topic/Integrate-and-flash-software.html?product=1601111740076074&facet=Ubuntu%20quickstart#prerequisites) to verify the prerequisites.

+For the initial setup, if you are using Ubuntu as the host system, you must configure the USB-to-Type-C connection on the host according to Qualcomm’s official guide.
+Please follow Steps 1–2 in [Flash Dragonwing IQ-9075 EVK Integrated Image on an Ubuntu Host](https://docs.qualcomm.com/doc/80-90441-252/topic/Integrate-and-flash-software.html?product=1601111740076074&facet=Ubuntu%20quickstart#panel-0-0-0tab$flash-dragonwing-iq-9075-evk-integrated-image-on-ubuntu-host).

 ## Step 2: Set the Board to EDL Mode